-She then put all of our advice into action, sent us updated videos for each exercise, and we (JC Deen, who runs The Results Crew with me, did this one) then provided her with this form evaluation…
+She then put all of our advice into action, sent us updated videos for each exercise, and we (JC Deen, who runs my coaching program with with me, did this one) then provided her with this form evaluation…

 Pretty cool, right?
-Our members love this feature, as it solves the problems that come with trying to learn proper form on your own.
+Our clients love this, as it solves the problems that come with trying to learn proper form on your own.

 Even better, you can send us updated videos to evaluate as many times as needed, for as many exercises as you’d like, until your form is as good as it should be.